jaminaveen/Car-Plate-Recognition-Project/README.md

            - CRNN Training pipeline
  9. Dockerizing airflow pipelines

+#### Object Detection using YOLOv3:
+     Prior work on object detection repurposes classifiers to perform detection.
+Instead, object detection is framed as a regression            problem to spatially separated bounding boxes and associated class probabilities.
+A single neural network predicts bounding boxes and      class  probabilities directly from full images in one evaluation.
+Since the whole detection pipeline is a single network, it can be        optimized end-to-end directly on detection performance

 #### AWS DeepLens
      AWS DeepLens is a deep learning-enabled video camera.
 It is integrated with the Amazon Machine Learning ecosystem and can perform local inference against deployed models provisioned from the AWS Cloud.